ecoen66/merakicat/README.md

 If you don't already have a [Webex Teams](https://www.webex.com/products/teams/index.html) account, go ahead and [register](https://www.webex.com/pricing/free-trial.html) for one.
 They are free.

-1. You'll need to start by adding your bot to the Webex Teams website.
+1. You'll need to start by adding your Bot to the Webex Teams website.

     [https://developer.webex.com/my-apps](https://developer.webex.com/my-apps)